nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 ## Introduction

-The NKG control plane will evolve to have various user-configurable options.
+The NGF control plane will evolve to have various user-configurable options.
 These could include, but are not limited to, log level, tracing, or metrics.
-For the best user experience, these options should be able to be changed at runtime, to avoid having to restart NKG.
+For the best user experience, these options should be able to be changed at runtime, to avoid having to restart NGF.
 The first option that we will allow users to configure is the log level.
 The easiest and most intuitive way to implement a Kubernetes-native API is through a CRD.

-In this doc, the term "user" will refer to the cluster operator (the person who installs and manages NKG).
+In this doc, the term "user" will refer to the cluster operator (the person who installs and manages NGF).
 The cluster operator owns this CRD resource.

 ## API, Customer Driven Interfaces, and User Experience